-Newly constructed buildings from the direct neighborhood within the four areas result in special planning requirements, as only the interaction of all new buildings, especially in terms of their sustainability concepts, creates special qualities in the quarter.
-This applies in particular to the design of the outdoor facilities and the architectural quality, but also to the actions to mitigate the effects of climate change.
+Newly constructed buildings in the direct neighborhood within the four areas result in special planning requirements, as the interaction of all new buildings, especially in terms of their sustainability concepts, is essential for creating special qualities in the quarter.
+This applies in particular to the design of the outdoor facilities and the architectural quality, and also to the actions to mitigate the effects of climate change.
 In view of the size of a quarter to be newly developed, all of these aspects also have a significant role model effect and innovative power.

-In order to avoid potential conflicts and undesirable interactions with other buildings, infrastructure and outdoor facilities, the entire planning process must be particularly well coordinated.
-The use of Building Information Modelling (BIM) helps reduce planning uncertainties and avoid errors.
-The digital working method BIM can fully depict the various dimensions of construction planning throughout the entire life cycle, right through to operation.
+In order to avoid potential conflicts and undesirable interactions with other buildings, infrastructure, and outdoor facilities, the entire planning process must be particularly well coordinated.
+The use of building information modelling (BIM) helps reduce planning uncertainties and avoid errors.
+The digital BIM working method can fully depict the various dimensions of construction planning throughout the entire life cycle, right through to operation.
 Furthermore, it directly visualizes the use of costs and materials for a building, for example, which enables the economical utilization of resources.
-The use of BIM can also increase planning reliability - to the benefit of all stakeholders, especially when many new buildings are realized in a limited space.
+The use of BIM can also increase planning reliability - for the benefit of all stakeholders, especially when many new buildings are realized in a limited space.
+3. Infrastructure Thanks to their central location, short distances, and extensive public transport services, the four downtown areas offer optimal conditions for mobility for everyone.

-3. Infrastructure

-Thanks to their central location, short distances and extensive public transport services, the four downtown areas offer optimal conditions for mobility for everyone.
 Residents in urban areas often have the option of living without needing a car of their own.
-Children, the elderly and people with disabilities also benefit in particular, as they can be mobile and take care of themselves independently thanks to the short distances involved.
-It is therefore important to maximize the opportunities for socially just, environmentally friendly and future-oriented mobility in the four areas.
-At the property and building level, this is to be promoted accordingly - e.g. by means of barrier-free design and accessibility as well as a sufficient number, quality and accessibility of parking spaces for bicycles and mobility aids.
+Children, the elderly, and people with disabilities also benefit in particular, as they can be mobile and take care of themselves independently thanks to the short distances involved.
+It is therefore important to maximize the opportunities for socially just, environmentally friendly, and future-oriented mobility in the four areas.
+At the property and building level, this is to be promoted accordingly - e.g., by means of barrier-free design and accessibility as well as sufficient numbers, quality, and accessibility of parking spaces for bicycles and mobility aids.

-Requirements of the DGNB Special Award Ecolabel

-he location-related characteristics described above result in certain requirements, which the "DGNB Special Award Ecolabel" checks based on criteria.
-The criteria are defined in the DGNB System "New Construction of Buildings" and "Buildings in Use" and can be categorized into six main groups: Ecological quality, economic quality, socio-cultural and functional quality, technical quality, process quality and location quality.
+Requirements of the DGNB Special Award Ecolabel he location-related characteristics described above result in certain requirements, which the DGNB special award Ecolabel checks based on criteria.
+The criteria are defined in the DGNB systems New Construction and Buildings in Use and can be categorized into six main groups: environmental quality, economic quality, sociocultural and functional quality, technical quality, process quality and site quality.
 Each of these six groups is assigned criteria and these in turn are assigned indicators.

-The "DGNB Special Award Ecolabel" mainly specifies requirements at indicator level.
-The tables on the next pages provide an overview.
+The DGNB special award Ecolabel mainly specifies requirements at indicator level.
+The tables over the next pages provide an overview.
+DGNB criteria: New Construction, version